Skip to Content

 Saturday morning

-It’s been designated a National Historic Site and is a peaceful place to wander around.
-Next grab one of the best coffees in town from the hip Receiver Coffee Co back on Victoria Row, a café with an exposed brick, industrial style that wouldn’t look out of place in Shoreditch.
+Next grab one of the best coffees in town from Receiver Coffee Co on Victoria Row, a hip, industrial-style café that wouldn’t look out of place in London’s Shoreditch.

 Saturday afternoon